reactive-python/reactpy-flake8/README.md

 # `flake8-idom-hooks`

-A Flake8 plugin that enforces the rules of hooks for IDOM
+A Flake8 plugin that enforces the ["rules of hooks"](https://reactjs.org/docs/hooks-rules.html) for [IDOM](https://github.com/idom-team/idom).

+The rules are based on React's own ESLint [plugin for hooks](https://github.com/facebook/react/tree/master/packages/eslint-plugin-react-hooks).

 # Install